 522 Congress St., Portland, Maine

 Filene’s got its start as Filene’s Sons and Co. in 1881.
 William Filene, a German-Jewish immigrant from Prussia, had arrived in Boston in 1848 and began building up his small empire of little retail shops.

-Filene's sons, Edward and Lincoln, made the store a household name after inheriting it in 1901.
-Edward pioneered the store's basement annex, which bargain-hunting shoppers thronged week after week.
+Filene’s sons, Edward and Lincoln, made the store a household name after inheriting it in 1901.
+Edward pioneered the store’s basement annex, thronged by bargain-hunters week after week.
 The annual wedding dress sale drove brides-to-be into frenzies and usually made the local news.